Purpose

 We will first check that we have enough information to be sure of your identity.
 Often we will have no reason to doubt a person’s identity.
 However, in rare cases we may request additional evidence we reasonably need to confirm your identity.
 We do this to ensure that we only disclose information about personal data to the data subject.

 We will then conduct a full search of all our relevant databases and filing systems and collect all data relevant to the subject access request.
 Provided that none of the restrictions specified in Article 23 of the GDPR apply, we will then share with you the data and the additional information that you are entitled to.
-The default position is that you will get a hard copy of the information in a permanent and intelligible format unless the supply of such a copy is not possible or would involve a disproportionate effort, or you have agreed otherwise.
+The default position is that you will get a digital copy of the information in a permanent and intelligible format unless the supply of such a copy is not possible or would involve a disproportionate effort, or you have agreed otherwise.
 Any terms which are not intelligible without an explanation will be accompanied by an explanation.

 Are there any fees payable?

-No. The information provided under a subject access request will be provided free of charge (for the first copy – any subsequent copies may incur a reasonable fee based on administrative costs).
+No. The information provided under a subject access request will be provided free of charge (for the first copy – however, any subsequent copies may incur a reasonable fee based on administrative costs).

 How soon will my subject access request be dealt with?